pirelenito/notavel/README.md

 ## History

 This is a new take on the implementation.
 For the original code, check the [v1 branch](tree/v1).

+Not exactly an application yet... still just thrown away code.

 ## Open-source alternatives